Accessibility Statement for Hackney's Local Offer

 We are undertaking a review of all documents and, where possible, the information within these will be uploaded as web content.
 If documents are required, we will work with those who provide them to ensure these as accessible as possible, including using appropriate heading stylings and meeting colour contrast requirements.

 We are in the process of developing training to help support services and partners whose information is listed to provide their information in ways that are compliant with the standards as well as helpful to people using the site to source information.

 We have tried to use plain English when describing services and information.
 However, at times the website describes complicated processes and includes phrases that may not be easily understood by our website users, particularly those new to SEND (special educational needs and disability) processes.

 We are in the process of simplifying the language used, linking to further information where relevant and explaining clearly the use of phrases used by service providers.

 We plan to complete an initial review of information and make updates throughout 2021.

-We added a Glossary feature and are working with the provider on identified issues.
+In 2021 we added a Glossary feature and are working with the provider on identified issues.